westune/MeetUp/README.md

 Basically a offerup clone

-First Ever Android App, so forgive the ineffiencies
+First Ever Android App, so forgive the inefficiencies